Ajb2k3/ULI/README.md

 navigate to the src folder and run python3 main.py to start the ULI.

 I've hit a block with this that i'm calling the Admaril Ackbar fault because the next stage triggers an "It's a Trap" fault in OSX.

+## Update 01 - Febuary - 2026

+You can view and example of it running here - https://youtube.com/shorts/FvEhMnCWDJY?feature=share